avibrown/micro_ros_ei/README.md

-To add it to your MicroROS environment, navigate to the MicroROS Arduino library (that you cloned added to the Arduino IDE).
+To add it to your MicroROS environment, navigate to the micro-ROS Arduino library (that you cloned added to the Arduino IDE).
 You need to paste the same `ei_interfaces` directory inside the special `extra_packages` directory in the Arduino library.
 For me the path is:

 ```
 ~/Arduino/libraries/micro_ros_arduino-2.0.5-humble/extras/library_generation/extra_packages